Running an MQTT Kafka broker

 - place/{identity}/#

-.
+exit: north_kafka_cache_clientAdditionally, a route is defined to capture any "device" messages and route them to a specific topic called mqtt-devices.
 Here Zilla enables routing different topic patterns into one Kafka topic using MQTT supported wildcards.
-All other messages will use the default exit
+All other messages will use the default exit and end up in the mqtt-messages topic.

 routes: